-July 8, 2020: Application deadline for convenient 16-month online program with evening in-person labs that starts Fall Term, August 2020.
+June 8: Application deadline for the convenient 16-month online program with evening in-person labs that starts in the Fall Term.
 Learn more and view application steps.

 The Dental Assisting Program at EFSC is accredited by the American Dental Association's Commission on Dental Accreditation (see additional accreditation information in the accordion below).
 Graduates of the Dental Assisting Program are qualified to take the Dental Assisting National Board exam.
 Dental assistants who successfully complete the Dental Assisting National Board exam are able to use the title "Certified Dental Assistant" and the letters "CDA" following their name.
 Graduates receive certification in Expanded Functions as required by the Florida State Board of Dentistry and an Applied Technology Diploma in Dental Assisting.

 An Overview of EFSC's Dental Assisting ATD